Fintech Brexistentialism

 The UK could adopt two strategies after Brexit.
 One can be loosely translated as &8220;To Hell with the EU, let&8217;s look somewhere else.&8221; Fintech and Finserv would be royally fu&*%d if that were to be the case unless and only unless the EU crumbles which I view as extremely unlikely although not impossible &8211; again successful reformation is much more likely.
 The level of integration the UK economy at large enjoys with continental Europe both explains why this would be a poor strategy as well as the very low probability of such a strategy to occur.
 The other strategy can be labelled as &8220;Let&8217;s figure out how to keep on integrating with the EU.&8221; which will inevitably mean more free circulation of people, goods and capital rather than less.
 This is the most likely strategy in my opinion and the best outcome for Fintech.
 Needless to say that such a path would disappoint many who voted for Brexit.

-Whatever the rollercoaster of Bremotions, Branger for some, Bregret for others, Brisapointment, Bronliness, Brictory, Bredemption &8211; i am pushing corniness to its limit here I realize &8211; Fintech tells me it is easier to influence an integrative movement from the inside than the outside.
+Whatever the rollercoaster of Bremotions, Branger for some, Bregret for others, Brisapointment, Bronliness, Brictory, Bredemption &8211; i am pushing corniness to its limit here I realize &8211; Fintech #Brexistentialism tells me it is easier to influence an integrative movement from the inside than the outside.